dohyeongkim97/pdf_translation/README.md

 Enter api key -> Calculate fee -> Remove comments from pdf file and extract only text (not set to translate comments) -> Set model (gpt 3.5 turbo | gpt 4) -> Save as txt after translation.

 If you want to transform using env file, set in translator.py set_api_key.

+Among the extractor functions in extractor.py, detect words is the scholar who first appears in the first page comment of the test file used.
+The first page does not have a good separation between the comment and the main text.
+When using it, if a window for adding detect words appears, enter the scholar who first appears in the first page comment.

 ## When converting exe file using pyinstaller, you need to import tkinter file together with hidden import to avoid error.